galaxyproject/admin-training/sessions/03-production-basics/databases.md

 ---
 # Defaults

-* Galaxy uses database abstraction layer [SQLAlchemy](http://www.sqlalchemy.org/).
-This allows for different databases to be plugged in.
+* Galaxy uses the [SQLAlchemy](http://www.sqlalchemy.org/) database abstraction layer.
+This allows for different database servers to be plugged in.
-* By default Galaxy will automatically create and use [SQLite](https://sqlite.org/) database during first startup.
+* By default Galaxy automatically creates and uses an [SQLite](https://sqlite.org/) database during the first startup.
-  * The database is in file `database/universe.sqlite`
+  * The database is in the file `database/universe.sqlite`

 ---
 # Choices

 * SQLite
-  * Useful for ad-hoc Galaxies or development.
+  * Useful for single-user Galaxy or development.
 * **PostgreSQL**
   * The recommended standard for anything serious.
 * ~~MySQL~~
-  * Supported but Galaxy is not tested against it.
+  * Supported by SQLAlchemy but Galaxy is not tested against it.

 ---
 # Configuration

-`database_connection` is specified as a connection string in `galaxy.ini` file.
+`database_connection` is specified as a [database URL](http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls) in `galaxy.ini`
   * Default SQLite: `sqlite:///./database/universe.sqlite?isolation_level=IMMEDIATE`
-  * Local PostgreSQL (socket) `postgresql:///<db_name>?host=/var/run/postgresql`
+  * Local PostgreSQL (socket) `postgresql://<user>:<password>@/<db_name>?host=/var/run/postgresql`
-  * Network PostgreSQL: `postgresql://<name>:<password>@<host>:5432/<db_name>`
+  * Network PostgreSQL: `postgresql://<user>:<password>@<host>:5432/<db_name>`

 ---
-# Tuning - pool
+# Tuning - Pool

 If the server logs errors about not having enough database pool connections.
 * `database_engine_option_pool_size = 5` (10 on Main)
 * `database_engine_option_max_overflow = 10` (20 on Main)

+???
+Values for Main are available at https://github.com/galaxyproject/usegalaxy-playbook/blob/master/env/main/group_vars/galaxyservers/vars.yml

 ---
-# Tuning - server cursor
+# Tuning - Server-side cursors

-If large database query results are causing memory or response time issues in the Galaxy process leave it on server.
+If large database query results are causing memory or response time issues in the Galaxy process, leave it on server.
 * `database_engine_option_server_side_cursors = False` (True on Main, PostgreSQL only, recommended)

 ---
+# Tuning - Slow query logging

+Queries slower than this threshold (in s) will be logged at debug level

+`slow_query_log_threshold = 0` (5000 on Main)

+---
-# Tuning - install database
+# Tuning - Install database

 Galaxy can track Tool Shed data in a separate DB.